joagre/ratatoskr/ideas/r.md

 ```

 The name of the modules in the standard library must be specified when
-calling `foreach` and `writeln`, i.e. nothing is automatically
+in the call to `foreach` and `writeln`, i.e. nothing is automatically
-imported into the namespace of module itself.
+imported into the moduole namespace.

-It is possible to import functions and enumerations etc into the
+It is possible to import functions and enumerations into a module
-namespace the module:
+namespace:

 ```
 import std.stdio : writeln